 8. What training are the staff supporting children with SEND have had or are having?

-Previously, staff have received training for BRP, Beat Dyslexia, Manual Handling, Safeguarding, ASD support (currently a course including parental involvement as well as one-to-one support worker) etc. Summer term 2014 / Autumn Term 2014 training to be delivered by SEND services relating to BPVS / Salford Reading (refreshers) and the new SEN Code of Practice.
+Previously, staff have received training for BRP, Beat Dyslexia, Manual Handling, Safeguarding, ASD support (currently a course including parental involvement as well as one-to-one support worker) etc. Ongoing training to be delivered based on the needs of the children and staff.